nanometre/bjj-ecommerce-tgc-proj3-react/README.md

     * Management of users (RUD operations)

 * For customers (frontend web application):
-    * Registration, login and logout for customers
+    * Registration, login, and logout for customers
     * Add to cart and management of cart items
     * View orders
     * View and search products